LukeWood/theGratefulNet/README.md

 o<sub>t</sub> is the output at step t.

 # Initial Thoughts and Predictions
 My first guess is that the network will naturally tend to distinguish between nouns, verbs and adjectives.
 My hope is that the network will also quickly understand where to place punctuation.
+I hope that the network will be able to write coherent sentences after a relatively short period of time.
+Vanilla Recurrent Neural Networks have a reputation of being pretty poor at natural language analysis, however I believe that song lyrics are far simpler than normal language and believe that our network will be fairly effective.

 # Literature
 To start this project, I have gone through some literature that I found essential to the understanding and creation of a Recurrent Neural Network.</br>